 The Meritus Collective was established to bring together musicians of all instruments who shared a passion for chamber music and to provide platforms from which to perform.
 Members have trained at most of the major conservatoires in Britain and between them have performed as parts of chamber groups all around the world and for orchestras including the London Symphony Orchestra and Royal Philharmonic Orchestra.

-The name Meritus is taken from Felix Mendelssohn’s pseudonym, Felix Meritus, that he used when contributing to Robert Schumann’s music journal, Die Neue Zeitschrift For Musik.
+The name Meritus is taken from Felix Mendelssohn’s pseudonym, Felix Meritus, that he used when contributing to Robert Schumann’s music journal, Der Neue Zeitschrift For Musik.
 Mendelssohn and his contemporaries were closely linked both professionally and socially and it is the links between composers and their repertoire that the Meritus Collective aims to explore.